The Tulsa Health Department continues to vaccinate anyone ages 12 and up with COVID-19 vaccine clinic locations across

 Currently, there are three different COVID-19 vaccines.
 FDA has granted full approval for Pfizer-BioNTech and given Emergency Use Authorization (EUA) by the FDA in the United States.
-The best COVID-19 vaccine is the first one that is available to you.
+The best COVID-19 vaccine is the one available to you.
 Do not wait for a specific brand.
 All currently authorized and recommended COVID-19 vaccines are safe, effective and reduce your risk of severe illness.

 |Vaccine Brand Name||Who Can Get this Vaccine||How Many Shots You Will Need||When Are You Fully Vaccinated?|